 - Airtight container

-- Mix all ingredients, except the cold cream, together in a large microwavable bowl.
-Use a hand mixer if you like.
-Mix until mixture is completely smooth.
+- Mix all ingredients except the cold cream together in a large microwavable bowl.
+Use a hand or stand mixer and mix on low speed until mixture is completely smooth.

 - Grease a counter with 1 tablespoon of the cold cream.
 Knead the hot porcelain for 5-7 minutes.